 Can Horses Eat Pears?
 Yes!

-To make this delicious treat even better, your horse is likely to love this sweet treat.
+To make it even better, your horse is likely to love this sweet treat.
 Because of their sweet flavor and crispy crunch, horses cannot seem to get enough of pears.
 In other words, pears are the perfect treat to feed your horse if you are looking for a yummy yet nutritional snack.

 Moderation Is Key